 All in all, if you’re looking for a full-frame camera that can do it all but it’s still not outrageously expensive, the D850 is the best option for you.
 It’s easily Nikon’s best DSLR, in terms of image quality, price point, durability, battery life, and even weight (32.3 oz).

 The D5 is an outstanding full-frame camera with a 20.8MP sensor.
-It has a max ISO sensitivity of 102,400 that expands all the way to 3,280,000 – same as the D6.
+It has a max ISO sensitivity of 102,400 that expands all the way to 3,280,000 – the same as the D6.
 You can record 4K video at 30fps, but you can get 60fps only if you scale down to Full HD.

 This camera features a generous grip, for maximum stability and security when shooting.
 However, that’s also one of its downsides – the D5 is a bulky gadget that weighs a little over 3lbs.
 Try carrying a 3lb dumbbell on a strap around your neck and see just how fast you’ll start to feel the pain.

 The Nikon camera has a shutter speed of 1/8000 to 30 seconds, which gives you a lot of room to work with.
-However, if you’re specifically interested in long exposure shots, I think you’ll be better of with the D780 – not even the flagship DSLRs can beat its 900-second shutter speed capability.
+However, if you’re specifically interested in long exposure shots, I think you’ll be better off with the D780 – not even the flagship DSLRs can beat its 900-second shutter speed capability.

 The D5 features a top continuous shooting speed of 12 fps, which goes up to 14 fps with the mirror up.
 That is only 2 fps less than the D6, which isn’t too bad for a camera that’s four years older.